Scott-Jeppson/CS-3450-Project/README.md

 # Smart Transit Optimizer

 ## Overview
-The StreamLine Smart Transit Optimizer is a **traffic simulation and optimization tool** designed to help traffic managers in Utah
+The StreamLine Transit Optimizer is a **traffic visualization and analysis tool** built to assist Utah County transit managers in understanding and improving public bus transit systems.
+Using real-world data, users can:
-County analyze and improve traffic flow.
-Using traffic data, along with an AI-powered simulation model, it allows users to:
-- **Visualize** traffic data through an interactive simulation.
+- **Visualize** active bus routes, stops, and traffic patterns across Utah County.
-- **Simulate** route changes and traffic light adjustments to assess their impact.
-- **Analyze** historical traffic trends in a clear and concise format.
+- **Analyze** route performance and efficiency using clear, accessible statistics.
-- **Optimize** traffic flow efficiency through data-driven decision-making.
+- **Plan** a more efficient transit system through StreamLine provided, data-driven decision-making.

 ## Table of Contents
 1. [Tech Stack](#tech-stack)